 Not Enough Visitors

 This funnel looks more like a tube because there’s almost no difference in the number of visitors and sales.
-In this case, all of your visitors immediately want to buy.
-You have ridiculously high conversion rates all the way down the funnel.
+In this case:

 As great as this might seem at first, it’s a malnourished funnel.
 This funnel is a sign that you have very little brand exposure and all of your visitors already know who you are—probably due to referrals.
-You’re missing out on an entire segment of buyers who aren’t even visiting your site and will never find you.
+Learn how to fix it.

 What Shape Is Your Funnel?

 Know what your funnel looks like, and you’ll identify your greatest marketing and sales needs.
-Attack the problem spot over the next quarter and reassess your funnel, then adjust your focus based on the way its shape has shifted.
+Attack the problem areas over the next quarter and reassess your funnel.
+Then adjust your focus based on the way the shape has shifted.